sstirlin/MSBX5420Spring2019/final/README.md

 ## The dataset

-The dataset consists of a list of items purchased.
-Grouping by Invoice Num, you can see that items often appear together in the same market basket.
-You will use Elasticsearch to understand these co-occurrences and use them to make future recommendations (much like Amazon's "Customers who bought this also bought <whatever>".
+The dataset consists of a list of items purchased from an online retailer.
+Grouping by Invoice Num, you can see that items are purchased together in a "basket".
+You will use Elasticsearch to understand what items are frequently purchased together and use this information to make future recommendations (much like Amazon's "Customers who bought this also bought <whatever>").

 [Retail dataset](https://archive.ics.uci.edu/ml/datasets/online+retail#)

-A great thing to do is to split this dataset into training and test sets.
+It is good practice to split your dataset into training and test sets.
 Since they are time-ordered, perhaps choose the first 80% of invoices as training, and the rest as a test set.
+Use the test set to validate your recommendations.
+Do they make sense?

 ## What you will submit

 You will submit to Canvas a `.tar.gz` file that contains your project all zipped up.
 It is mostly up to you to decide how to structure your project, but remember that neatness and code readability are extremely IMPORTANT.
-If I cannot figure out what you are doing then I'm likely to stop looking at it.
+If I cannot figure it out easily then I won't spend much time on it.

 Your project should include a file named `README.md` explaining how to run your project, expected inputs and outputs, etc.  This document should be written in Markdown, which is a very common